DarkPlaying/DarkPlaying/README.md

 ![](https://github.com/DarkPlaying/DarkPlaying/blob/main/README.jpg)
 # 🚀 Passionate App and Web Developer | Cybersecurity Analyst | Ethical Hacker 🌐

 Hello there!
-I'm [Your Full Name], a dynamic and versatile professional in the realms of software development and cybersecurity.
+I'm Sanjay M, a dynamic and versatile professional in the realms of software development and cybersecurity.
 With a robust skill set and a passion for crafting innovative solutions, I bring a unique blend of creativity and security expertise to the tech world.

 ## 🛠️ Technical Proficiency: